 Hyelim Kim

-As a daegeum virtuoso, Kim was selected as an ‘emerging artist’ by the Korean Arts Council and as the Kumho Young Artist, has been invited to perform a live session with Nils Frahm on BBC Radio 3’s celebrated Late Junction, and was the soloist on the world premier of a daegeum concertino performed with the Orchestre de chambre de Paris, to name a few.
-She has also won prizes at various acclaimed competitions, including the Gold Medal at the Korean National Taegŭm Competition and the 1st prize at the Korean National Chongro Music Competition.
-Kim has performed at various prestigious festivals worldwide, including the London Jazz Festival, Melbourne Women’s Festival (Melbourne), China International Bamboo Flute Festival (Yuping), the World Classics (England), the Shubbak Festival (London), and the Creativity Unlimited Festival (Sydney).
-Kim is a regular member of the Third Orchestra (Barbican Centre).
-Based on her belief that Korean heritage can act as an artistic inspiration for the contemporary and cosmopolitan environment of the UK, Kim has set up and leads the Korean traditional music and dance group, the Shilla Ensemble.
+A daegeum virtuoso, Kim was selected as an 'emerging artist' by the Korean Arts Council and as the Kumho Young Artist.
+She has performed a live session with Nils Frahm on BBC Radio 3's Late Junction, premiered a daegeum concertino as soloist with the Orchestre de chambre de Paris, and is a regular member of the Third Orchestra (Barbican Centre).
+Her competition accolades include the Gold Medal at the Korean National Taegŭm Competition and 1st Prize at the Korean National Chongro Music Competition.
+Kim has appeared at festivals worldwide, including the London Jazz Festival, Holland Festival, Helsinki Festival, Wiener Festwochen, AKBANK Jazz Festival (Istanbul), and the Oranjewoud Festival (Netherlands).

 Daegeum